-- 31. A provision has been incorporated through this amendment which mandates a broadcaster to ensure that there is no change in the composition of the bouquet provided to distributors of TV channels from the composition of the bouquet published in its RIO. - 32.
-In order to ensure a level-playing field and orderly growth of the sector, the interconnect regulations aim at making available the content to DPOs in a transparent and non-discriminatory manner.
+- 31. A provision has been incorporated through this amendment which mandates a broadcaster to ensure that there is no change in the composition of the bouquet provided to distributors of TV channels from the composition of the bouquet published in its RIO. - In order to ensure a level-playing field and orderly growth of the sector, the interconnect regulations aim at making available the content to DPOs in a transparent and non-discriminatory manner.
 For this, it is important that the offerings of the broadcasters are available in the public domain.
 This is why broadcasters have been mandated to publish an RIO prescribing the technical and commercial terms for making available their TV channels to the DPOs.
 Therefore, in case, a broadcaster appoints an authorised agent or intermediary for distribution of its channels, it is important that the bouquets of the broadcasters, as offered in their respective RIOs, are not altered by such agent or intermediary while making available the channels to the DPOs.
-To ensure this, sub-regulation 10(1)(a) has been incorporated through this amendment to the interconnection regulations.
+To ensure this, suitable provisions have been incorporated through an amendment the Telecommunication (Broadcasting and Cable Services) Interconnection (Seventh Amendment) Regulation, 2014(1 of 2014).